top of page

 • Will this program work with my internet filter?

 This program works with most filters, sometimes with some inital setup (ie, asking for certain sites to be opened).
 If you can access this page, you should be fine.
-If your filter doesn’t allow access, or you don't have internet in your home, email us once you've purchased to gain access to the call-in number and details.
+You'll also get access to a call-in number where you can listen to the classes by phone.

 • Does my enrollment include my husband?